 Collecting Like Terms Worksheets

-Collecting like terms worksheets for year 7, year 8, year 9 and year 10.
-These collecting like terms worksheets are suitable for students working at grade 1, grade 2, grade 3, grade 7 and grade 9.
-These collecting like terms worksheets are suitable for 9-1 GCSE Maths as well as Key Stage 3.
-The first 3 collecting like terms worksheets involve using algebra pyramids.
-The first 3 collecting like terms worksheets increase progressively in difficulty.
+Collecting like terms worksheets for secondary maths.
+Collecting like terms worksheet 1, 2 and 3 involve using algebra pyramids.
+Collecting like terms worksheets 1, 2 and 3 increase progressively in difficulty.
 Collecting like terms worksheet 4 and collecting like terms worksheet 5 ask students to find perimeters of shapes where each length is written as an algebraic expression.
 Collecting like terms worksheet 6 is a traditional exercise asking students to simplify the algebraic expressions shown.
 Collecting like terms worksheet 7 asks students to draw a line connecting pairs of like terms and collecting like terms worksheet 8 asks students to write the algebraic statements which are written in words as algebraic expressions.
 For collecting like terms worksheet 8 questions are presented in a table format.
 Collecting like terms worksheet 9 asks a series of I think of a number type problems.
 Collecting like terms worksheet 10 asks students to multiply algebraic expressions together and collecting like terms worksheet 11 and collecting like terms worksheet 12 involve more difficult simplifying problems working at grade 7 and grade 9.
 Collecting like terms worksheet 12 and collecting like terms worksheet 11 involve brackets, fractions and powers and indices.

 Collecting Like Terms Examples